daniellesublett/phase_0_unit_1/week_2/2_Intermediate_HTML_CSS/my_reflection.md

   The standard default structure does make sense at a basic level, just like a basic wordpress template makes sense.
 Less choices to make, but the aesthetics and the functionality might not be exactly what the developer has oin mind.

 * Do you like the new HTML5 elements, such as `<header>`, `footer`, and `nav`?
 Why or why not?
   Yes!
-It's much more specific and intitive than naming everything 'div'
+It's much more specific and intuitive than naming everything 'div'

 * Why is reset.css necessary?
   reset.css resets the default styles of some html tags, allowing you to customize things like unordered lists (if you don't want the default bullet points).